tixxit/framian/README.md

 ### Set Up

-Framian is available for Scala 2.10.4 or 2.11.x.
+Framian is available for Scala 2.11.x.

 If you are using SBT, simply add the following to your `build.sbt`: